afska/gba-remote-play/README.md

 # How it works

 > :warning: This section will talk about implementation details.
-For setup instructions, scroll down! :warning:
+For setup instructions, scroll down to [Setup](#setup)! :warning:

 Basically, there are two programs: